common-workflow-lab/wdl-cwl-translator/README.md

-CWL is the product of community-based open source standards process, and workflows written in CWL are portable across a number of different software platforms (e.g. Arvados, Toil, CWL-Airflow).
+CWL is the product of community-based open source standards process, and workflows written in CWL are portable across a number of different software platforms (e.g. Arvados, Toil, CWL-Airflow, Seven Bridges).
 WDL is also open source, but based largely around a single implementation (Cromwell), however some workflows that are important to the bioinformatics community are only maintained in WDL.